 Definition of Dyslexia

-The National institutes of Health states that dyslexia is a specific learning disability, impacting five to ten percent of the population, that results from a dysfunction of one or more of the neurological processes in the brain.
-Dyslexia is characterized by frequent inaccuracies in word recognition, a lack of fluency (or “smoothness”) in word recognition, and by poor spelling and decoding abilities.
+The National Institutes of Health states that dyslexia is a specific learning disability, impacting five to ten percent of the population, that results from a dysfunction of one or more of the neurological processes in the brain.
+Dyslexia is characterized by frequent inaccuracies in word recognition, a lack of fluency (or “smoothness”) in word recognition, and poor spelling and decoding abilities.
 These difficulties stem from a deficit in the phonological (sound system) component of language, despite having the cognitive ability to learn, and despite effective classroom instruction.
 Dyslexia is simply trouble with words (the lexis).

 By this definition, dyslexia is not simply difficulty reading, and therefore must be distinguished from other causes of difficulty learning to read such as impaired vision or hearing difficulties, or poor reading because of inadequate instruction or schooling.

 It is difficult to determine how often dyslexia occurs, because of a lack of agreement on diagnostic methods, especially in adults.
 Most studies indicate that about 5 – 10% of the entire population has dyslexia, but the actual numbers may be higher.

 It is important to understand that there are many different reasons why children have trouble learning to read, of which one cause is dyslexia.
 In order to distinguish the different causes and proscribe the best treatment, it is essential to have a thorough evaluation by a clinician experienced in childhood learning.
 There are many different professionals who perform these evaluations, but generally, the evaluation is performed by a clinical or school psychologist.
 A psychiatrist, neurologist, or developmental pediatrician may help interpret the evaluation results and put the results in the context of the child’s (or adult’s) overall health and development.